VK777s/NutriScale/README.md

 # NutriScale: A Python-Based Diet & Nutrition Tracker 🍎

 NutriScale is a full-featured, GUI-based nutrition management system built with Python, Tkinter, and Matplotlib.
 It provides a complete solution for users to track their dietary intake, log meals, and visualize progress toward their weight goals.
+It helps users maintain a balanced diet by considering macronutrients — protein, carbohydrates, and fats — to ensure healthy progress toward their fitness goals.
+By taking inputs such as current weight, target weight, and activity level, the program calculates the daily calorie requirement and provides suggestions for foods that support either a caloric deficit (for weight loss) or caloric surplus (for weight gain).
 It also features a separate, comprehensive admin panel for managing the application's food database and user accounts.

 ## Screenshots